splunk/public-o11y-docs/gdi/opentelemetry/components/docker-observer-extension.rst

 .. note:: Document coming soon!

 The Splunk Distribution of the OpenTelemetry Collector supports the Docker Observer extension, but it is not yet documented.

-To find information about this component, see the ``opentelemetry-contrib`` repository in GitHub.
+To find information about this component, see the Docker Observer extension GitHub repository at :new-page:`<https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/extension/observer/dockerobserver>`.